Annetrude/RepCo/README.md

 All the data is already embedded in the mlbench package, so once this has been installed you're good to go.

+# Results
+The resulting image will be saved in the "results" folder as a pdf.

 # Ran under these conditions:
 attached base packages:
 [1] stats     graphics  grDevices utils     datasets  methods   base